Ban on factions in the Communist Party of the Soviet Union

 In 1921, factions were banned in the Russian Communist Party (Bolsheviks) according to democratic centralism.
 Vladimir Lenin described the ban as temporary and had criticised a proposed amendment for a permanent ban as "excessive" and "impracticable".
-The ban was seen as temporary by contemporaries during the period.
+Contemporary analysts deemed it a temporary ban.

 Background and context

 Since 1920 a majority of the Congress of the Communist Party of the Soviet Union had become concerned about oppositionist groups within the Communist Party.
 For example, the Democratic Centralists had been set up in March 1919 and by 1921 Alexander Shliapnikov had set up the Workers' Opposition.
 Prior to the introduction of the factional ban in 1921, Leon Trotsky had a considerable following among the party activists and members of the Central Committee against the narrow majority supporting Lenin.
 His supporters also controlled the newly established Orgburo and the Party Secretariat before the appointment of Joseph Stalin as General Secretary.
 The Congress regarded these as distractions within the party when unity was needed in order to neutralise the major crises of 1921, such as the famines, and Kronstadt rebellion.